data-max-hq/internship-assignment/README.md

 - Time Complexity in Big-O notation:
 - Algorithm summary:

-## Task: Write a python script to solve the following problem:
+## Task: Write a program to solve the following problem:

 You wrote down the numbers from 1 to n, in order, on a whiteboard.
 When you weren’t paying attention, someone erased one of the numbers.
 Can you find the missing number?